Coppernic/coppernic.github.io-old/applications/iclass_wedge.md

 Introduction
 ------------
-This application demonstrates how to use the HID iClass/LFProx Wedge application on a C-One with Hid/LFProx RFID reader.
+This application demonstrates how to use the HID iClass/LF Prox Wedge application on a C-One² with HID iClass/LF Prox RFID reader.
 The application is composed of two parts:

  - iClass Settings